toufikucf/bank-kata/README.md

 # bank-kata
-A simple project integrating spring-jpa, QueryDsl, Spring-test, Spring-test-dbunit
+A simple spring java config project integrating spring-jpa, QueryDsl, Spring-test, Spring-test-dbunit

 In order to run this project:
    - Checkout this repository